 ESC places emphasis on non-pharmacologic methods of care.
-Such strategies include partnering with parents at the bedside in infant care, rooming in, skin-to-skin contact with the parent, breastfeeding for eligible infants, and a low-stimulation environment (See Appendix A for parent handout and parent diary).
+Such strategies include partnering with parents at the bedside in infant care, rooming in, skin-to-skin contact with the parent, breastfeeding for eligible infants, and a low-stimulation environment (See ESC Parent Handout (include hyperlink).